ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 step could only generate a warning that developers could see in a build monitor then it won't surprise them but will still have an effect.
-Of course, there are many ways to notify developers of these types of errors such as Slack notifications.
+Of course, there are many ways to notify developers of these types of errors such as notifications.

 ### _Not_ Failing Pipelines On Every Problem